-Get in the holiday spirit by making this homemade Candy Cane Vodka.
-This infused alcohol creates so many unique cocktails for the season and is sure to add good cheer when shared with friends and family!
-Makes 1 drink.
+Get in the holiday spirit by making Peppermint Vodka.
+This homemade infused alcohol creates so many unique cocktails for the season and is sure to add good cheer when shared!
+All you need are two ingredients: candy canes and vodka.

 Now that it’s December, it is perfectly acceptable to listen to Christmas music at full blast.
 It’s also acceptable to start baking cookies for your co-workers, friends and neighbors to share some holiday cheer.

-And it’s totally acceptable to steep some holiday-flavored vodka to spice up a party… or your regular liquor cabinet just because.
+And it’s totally acceptable to steep some holiday-flavored vodka, like this Peppermint Vodka, to spice up a party… or your regular liquor cabinet just because.

-What do I need to make Candy Cane Vodka?
+What do I need to make Peppermint Vodka?

 What can I add this Candy Cane Vodka to?